 The painter Emile Bernard, a long-time friend of Vincent, wrote poignantly about the funeral:

 Without his art, I suspect he would not have lived as long as he did, nor felt the passion and the love that he did.
-‘Let us not mind being eccentric’, Vincent said,
+“Let us not mind being eccentric,” Vincent once said.

-Our wonderful, terrible, ordered and disordered minds can take us to heaven and to hell.
+Our wonderful, terrible, ordered, and disordered minds can take us to heaven and hell.
 Sometimes we’re sailing on calm seas, sometimes the storm rages.
 Vincent said:

-However, as we leave the shore we can ensure we take our life-jackets – our loved ones, our books, our art, our music, our medicine.
-Vincent believed ‘the way to know life is to love many things’, and that art consoles those broken by life.
-We can remember what makes life beautiful, we can ask for help, and above all we can be kind, to ourselves and to others.
+However, as we leave the shore we can ensure we take our life jackets – our loved ones, our books, our art, our music, and our medicine.
+Vincent believed that “the way to know life is to love many things” and that art consoles those broken by life.
+We can remember what makes life beautiful, we can ask for help, and above all, we can be kind, to ourselves and others.